H-DNA/MPiSC/report/chapters/theoretical-aspects/index.typ

 == Preliminaries

-In this section, we formalize the notion of correct concurrent algorithms and harmless ABA problem.
-We will base our proofs on these formalisms to prove their correctness.
+In this section, we formalize the notion of harmless ABA problem (@ABA-safety) and correct concurrent algorithms (@linearizability).
+Verifying the correctness of concurrent queues involves us giving a sequential queue specification based on the Larch interface specification @guttag1985family (@larch), the Owicki-Gries formal method for reasoning about concurrent algorithms @owicki (@owicki-gries), Herlihy and Wing's method for verifying linearizability @herlihy-axioms (@linearizability-verification).

-=== Linearizability
+We will base our proofs on these formalisms to prove the algorithms' correctness.

 === ABA-safety <ABA-safety>